memgraph/docs/memgraph_versioned_docs/version-2.1.0/installation/windows/docker-installation.md

 slug: /install-memgraph-on-windows-docker
 ---

-This is a new sentence you do not wish to merge! <br/>
+This is a new XXXXXXXX you do not wish to merge! <br/>
 Ovo je druga recenica:

 - [**Memgraph Platform**](#memgraph-platform) which contains: